tq-systems/MBa117xL.SW.MCU.BSP/examples/demo_afe/README.md

 X: 1 <= x <= 4

-__NOTE__: GND pins are on the upper side of the port expander.
+__NOTE__: GND pins are on the upper side of connector X38.
 These pins are interconnected.

 ## Demo Preparation
 1. Connect the J-Link Debug Probe to the board.